 Why It Made the Cut: As an all-online insurance company, Lemonade is ideal for consumers who prefer to handle all their renters insurance needs online.

 Lemonade makes it quick and easy to get renters insurance online or through its app.
 Users could receive coverage in 90 seconds and, if a renter files a claim, Lemonade says the claim could be approved within seconds.
-If a renter likes doing business with socially conscious companies, Lemonade is a certified B Corp, which means it has high social and environmental standards.
-One example of this commitment is that Lemonade donates unclaimed money from paid premiums to the charity of each customer’s choice.
+If a renter appreciates doing business with socially conscious companies, Lemonade is a certified B Corp, which means it has high social and environmental standards.
+One example of this commitment is that Lemonade donates unclaimed money from paid premiums to the charity of each customer’s choice, so renters can feel good about their unused funds benefiting causes that are close to their hearts.

 There’s no option for getting a quote or filing a claim over the phone, but this shouldn’t be a hindrance for customers who prefer online-only interactions.
 That’s especially true given how easy it is for users to get a quote through the company’s streamlined online quote process.
 Lemonade’s monthly costs can also be relatively high, depending on the coverage options selected, and the company’s coverage area is somewhat limited.
 That being said, customers automatically receive replacement cost coverage on any policy they purchase, which can lead to a larger payout when the time comes to file a claim.